 5. Beauty And Joy

-If you aren’t convince by anecdotes alone, research at Rutgers University showed study participants found flowers may be potent mood elevators.
+If you aren’t convinced by anecdotes alone, research at Rutgers University showed study participants found flowers may be potent mood elevators.
 In several double-blind studies, all recipients responded to the flower arrangements with a “true smile” involving the mouth, cheeks, and eyes.
 “And three days later, the flower recipients were still feeling happier than their cohorts in the study.”
 I know it works for me.
-Flowers always fill be with positive energy.
+Flowers always fill me with positive energy.

 Conclusion